Perksey/PearlCLR/README.md

 ## PearlCLRRunner

-A project that simply import PearlCLR and Demo and run PearlCLR on compiled Demo library.
+A project that simply imports PearlCLR and Demo and runs PearlCLR on the compiled Demo library.

-# How it work?
+# How does it work?

-The PearlCLR project simply takes in compiled .Net assembly and translate MSIL to LLVM IR.
-Though it haven't be implemented yet, the intended end-goal is to embed JIT Compiler/CLR with the compiled LLVM IR as a separate LLVM bitcode file to support a variety of features that can't be compiled ahead of time.
+The PearlCLR project simply takes a compiled .NET assembly and translates MSIL to LLVM IR.
+Though it hasn't be implemented yet, the intended end-goal is to embed a JIT Compiler/CLR with the compiled LLVM IR as a separate LLVM bytecode file to support a variety of features that can't be compiled ahead of time.

-The PearlCLR is currently bootstrap from Dotnet Core and will eventually compile itself and embed itself with the compiled application.
-The PearlCLR is more or less intended to be a "Low-level" CLR that effectively brings C# down to the low level like C/C++ and Rust.
-Some of those can already be demonstrated in Demo project.
+PearlCLR currently bootstraps from .NET Core and will eventually embed itself into the compiled application.
+PearlCLR is intended to be a "Low-Level" CLR that effectively brings C# down to the levels of C/C++ and Rust; some of which are already be demonstrated in the Demo project.

 # Frequently Asked Questions:

-## Why do I get an error, "System.AccessViolationException: Attempted to read or write protected memory.
-This is often an indication that other memory is corrupt" on Windows?
+## Why do I get an AccessViolationException on Windows?

-This is usually a problem with LLVMSharp library, it is currently on the roadmap for PearCLR development to fix upstream to LLVMSharp or to create an alternative binding to LLVM-C API.
-LLVMSharp is known to work well on Linux platform.
+This is usually a problem with LLVMSharp; it's currently on the roadmap for PearCLR development to fix this issue upstream or to create an alternative binding to LLVM-C API.
+LLVMSharp is known to work well on Linux platforms.

 ## Why not contribute to LLILC instead?